-Pursuant to article V(1)(e) of the New York Convention and article 1721(1)(a)(vi) of the BJC, the setting aside of an arbitral award at the seat of the arbitration is a ground for refusal of its recognition and enforcement; however, it can be argued that the enforcement court retains discretion under article V of the New York Convention in this respect, and the same argument can be made with respect to article 1721(1)(a)(vi) of the BJC).
+Pursuant to article V(1)(e) of the New York Convention and article 1721, section 1, (a)(vi) of the BJC, the setting aside of an arbitral award at the seat of the arbitration is a ground for refusal of its recognition and enforcement.
+However, it has long been argued by several prominent authors that the enforcement court retains discretion under article V of the New York Convention in this respect.